E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD/sionlib_dlmeso_dpd/readme.rst

 A number of DL_MESO_DPD modules have to be slightly modified to use SIONlib_ when writing the trajectories, namely: ``variables.f90``, ``constants.f90``, ``start_module.f90``, ``dlmesodpd.f90``, ``error_module.f90`` and the ``Makefile-MPI``.
-As an example of the post-processing of a SIONlib trajectory, we provide the formatting utility ``format_history_sion.f90``, analogous to ``format_history.f90`` (see :ref:`history_format_DPD`): it reads the SIONlib trajectory file (history.sion) and produces multiple formatted
+As an example of the post-processing of a SIONlib-type trajectory, we provide the formatting utility ``format_history_sion.f90``, analogous to ``format_history.f90`` (see :ref:`history_format_DPD`): it reads the SIONlib trajectory file (history.sion) and produces multiple formatted